-Students are invited to the Museum to explore the world of sailors!
-Following a story about being a sailor.
-Students will explore what it was like to live on a boat, navigation, and will discover what was in a sailor's chest.
+Students are invited to the Museum to explore the world of pirates!
+Following a story about being a pirate.
+Students will explore what it was like to live on a boat, interact with navigation tools, and discover what was in a pirate's chest.

-Maximum of 30 students
+Maximum of 30 students Time to complete: 60-90 minutes